pybamm-team/pybamm.org/content/gsoc/2024/ankit-meda.md

 The first significant milestone was the successful migration of PyBaMM’s build system from `setuptools` and `wheel` to `scikit-build-core`.
 This involved a thorough overhaul of the `pyproject.toml` configuration in alignment with the new build system’s conventions for compilation and linkage.
 After this, extensive testing was conducted locally and on continuous integration (CI) platforms, including updating GitHub CI workflows, dependencies, and build commands.

 Next, attention was turned to improving the installation process for the `SUNDIALS` and `SuiteSparse` libraries.
 The fixed installation location was transitioned from `~/.local` to a more organized structure within the project directory under `sundials_KLU_libs`.
-Users were given the option to install the libraries in a custom directory by exporting the `INSTALL_DIR` environment variable to the location of the custom directory.
+Users can now install the libraries in a custom directory by setting the `INSTALL_DIR` environment variable to the location of the custom directory.
 This required updating the build configuration to ensure CMake could correctly locate and recognize the libraries in their new location.

 Subsequently, adjustments were made to the `nox` session commands to accommodate the new build system.
 The introduction of `tomlkit`, a TOML table parser, was a critical enhancement that facilitated the installation of build-time dependencies during editable-rebuilds, ensuring a smooth development workflow with no build isolation.